vinhnx/InkChatGPT/README.md

     streamlit run app.py
     ```
 -   This will start the Streamlit app and provide you with a local URL to access the app in your web browser.
+-   Pass your OpenAI API key into the `OpenAI API Key` field

 6. **Use the App**: